sindresorhus/sindresorhus.github.com/_apps/folder-peek.md

 When the menu bar has no space left, macOS hides overflowing items.
 Try quitting some menu bar apps.

+#### The menu bar icon is not perfectly vertically centered?

+This is a macOS bug on non-Retina displays.
+There is unfortunately not much I can do about this.

 <a id="show-specific-items"></a>
 #### How can I show specific files and folders from various places?